 On March 27, 2018, we closed our IPO, in which we sold 26,822,409 shares of our Class A common stock at a price to the public of \$21.00 per share.
+The offer and sale of the shares in the IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-223182), which was declared effective by the SEC on March 22, 2018.
 Immediately subsequent to the closing of our IPO, Salesforce Ventures LLC purchased 4,761,905 shares of our Class A common stock from us at \$21.00 per share.
-The offer and sale of the shares in the IPO were registered under the Securities Act pursuant to a registration statement on Form S-1 (File No. 333-223182), which was declared effective by the SEC on March 22, 2018.
-On March 28, 2018, the underwriters exercised their option to purchase an additional 5,400,000 shares of the Company's Class A common stock at \$21.00 per share.
+On March 28, 2018, the underwriters exercised their option to purchase an additional 5,400,000 shares of our Class A common stock at \$21.00 per share.
 This transaction closed on April 3, 2018, resulting in additional proceeds of \$108.4 million.
 In aggregate, we raised \$746.6 million in net proceeds after deducting underwriters' discounts and commissions of \$30.1 million and before deducting offering expenses of approximately \$6.9 million, net of reimbursements.
-We utilized a portion of the net proceeds to satisfy our tax withholding and remittance obligations related to the RSU settlement.
+We utilized a portion of the net proceeds to satisfy our tax withholding and remittance obligations related to the release of restricted stock units, or the RSU settlement.
 Additionally, we utilized a portion of the net proceeds to purchase investment grade, interest bearing instruments pursuant to the investment policy approved by our board of directors.
 We also intend to use the net proceeds we received from our IPO and the concurrent private placement for general corporate purposes, including working capital, operating expenses, and capital expenditures.
 Additionally, we may use a portion of the net proceeds we received from our IPO and the concurrent private placement to acquire businesses, products, services, or technologies.
 The managing underwriters of our IPO were Goldman, Sachs & Co.
 LLC and J.P.
 Morgan Securities LLC.
-No payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates, or to our affiliates, other than payments in the ordinary course of business to officers for salaries and to non-emplo
+No payments were made by us to directors, officers or persons owning ten percent or more of our common stock or to their associates, or to our affiliates, other than payments in the ordinary course of business to officers for salaries and to non-employee directors pursuant to our director compensation policy.